cch0/data-engineering-zoomcamp-2024-project/docs/infra.md

 ## Overview

-The Goggle Cloud Storage bucket and Big Query dataset needed for this project are provisioned by Terraform.
+The Google Cloud Storage bucket and Big Query dataset needed for this project are provisioned by Terraform.

 ## Prerequisites

 - GCP Project
 - Terraform
-- GCP IAM service account with the following permissions
+- GCP IAM Service Account with the following permissions
     - BigQuery Data Editor
     - BigQuery Job User
     - BigQuery User